 Medical Scribe vs. Medical Assistant

-Below we discuss the main differences between the job duties, job requirements, and work environment of a Medical Scribe vs. Medical Assistant.
+Below, we discuss the main differences between the job duties, job requirements, and work environment of a Medical Scribe and a Medical Assistant.

 Medical Scribe vs. Medical Assistant Job Duties